object-oriented-python/object-oriented-programming/doc/source/installation.rst

 You can also install newer versions of Python on Ubuntu or Debian using the `dead snakes  package archive <https://launchpad.net/~deadsnakes/+archive/ubuntu/ppa>`__.

-while on Fedora and related distributions you would run:
+On Fedora and related distributions you would run:

 .. code-block:: console